laurynas-biveinis/dotfiles/README.md

 # dotfiles

 My dotfiles and scripts, and configuration.
-Specific for bash.
+Specific for zsh.

 ## Modularity